FC Kairat: The Nation's Team (1960–1991)

 Kairat stayed at the top level for another three seasons.
 In 1963, Kairat did their best result in the Soviet Cup, reaching semi-final against Shakhtar Stalino.
 For this accomplishment, all team members were equated the Master of Sport of the USSR rank.
 After failure season in 1964, they relegated to the Soviet First League.
 On 25 November 1965, they played the decisive match against Ararat Yerevan for only spot in the Top League.
 Kairat lost the game 1–2.
 However, this day teams managers took a telegram from Football Federation of USSR about decision on promotion of both clubs, an information hidden from players until the end of the match.
+In March 1968, the team toured Pakistan where they played four test matches, all ending in victory.

 Kairat dropped once again to the First League at the end of the 1969 season under the management of Andrey Chen Ir Son.
 Chen Ir Son was replaced by Aleksandr Sevidov.
 He steered Kairat back to the Top League, finishing as runners-up in the 1970 Soviet First League season.
 Next season, Sevidov left the team to head Dynamo Kiev.

 The 1971 season was highly successful for the club.
 Under Viktor Korolkov rule, Kairat finished 8th in the Top League, a significant increase compared to previous seasons.
 On 12 November 1971, Kairat won the European Railworks Cup, defeating Rapid Bucharest 2–1 in the final.
 This achievement made Kairat the first Soviet team to win a European tournament.
 In subsequent two seasons, the club kept its registry in the Top League.
 In 1974, under Artyom Falyan Kairat finished the season in 15th place and they were relegated once more.
 Next year, new head coach Vsevolod Bobrov could not get a promotion, finishing season 4th.
 In 1976, under the dual management of Timur Segizbayev and Stanislav Kaminskiy, the club won the Soviet First League and returned to top level.
 The deuce of head coaches managed the team for the next two years.
 In the 1977-1978 Top League seasons, Kairat finished 8th and 12th respectively.
 In the 1979 season, Karat headed by the deuce of Segizbayev and Igor Volchok led the club to 13th place in the league.